sankhaMukherjee/val/Readme.md

 ## Installing

-The folloiwing installations are for *nix-like systems.
+The folloiwing installations are for `*nix`-like systems.
 These have been tried on macOS Sierra (Version 10.12.6) before.

 1. Clone the program to your computer.
 2. type `make firstRun`.
 This should do the following